palakdesai4501/Fitness-Exercise-App/README.md

 - **Exercise Data:** Fetches exercise information based on body part, muscle target, and equipment used.
 - **YouTube Integration:** Fetches YouTube videos related to exercises to help users perform exercises correctly.

-## Components

-### BodyPart.jsx
-Allows users to select body parts and filter exercises accordingly.

-### Detail.jsx
-Displays detailed information about the selected exercise.

-### ExerciseCard.jsx
-Renders individual exercise cards in the exercise list.

-### Exercises.jsx
-Displays a list of exercises based on user-selected filters.

-### ExerciseVideos.jsx
-Fetches and displays related YouTube videos for the selected exercise.

-### Footer.jsx
-The footer component for the app.

-### HeroBanner.jsx
-Displays the banner on the homepage, providing a welcoming and engaging entry to the app.

-### HorizontalScrollbar.jsx
-Used to scroll through the list of body parts for filtering exercises.

-### Loader.jsx
-Displays a loading spinner when fetching data from the API.

-### Navbar.jsx
-Navigation bar for the app.

-### SearchExercises.jsx
-Search bar component to find exercises based on user input.

-### SimilarExercises.jsx
-Displays exercises similar to the currently selected exercise.

-### ExerciseDetail.jsx
-A combination of details, videos, and similar exercises for the selected exercise.

-### Home.jsx
-The main page that users land on when they open the app.

-### fetchData.js
-Contains functions to fetch data from the Rapid API for exercises and YouTube videos.

 ## Future Enhancements
 - Add user authentication to track progress and create personalized workout routines.
 - Allow users to create and save custom exercise routines.
 - Implement a nutrition module to complement the exercise routines with diet recommendations.